-What Krabi offers holidaymakers is a glorious alternative to the bright lights of Bangkok and the party towns of Phuket, making it perfect for those looking for more relaxed holiday.
+What holidays to Krabi can offer holidaymakers is a glorious alternative to the bright lights of Bangkok and the party towns of Phuket, making it perfect for those looking for more relaxed holiday.

 Venture around this superb part of the country and you will find a number of small fishing villages, and grand historic monuments.
 Krabi’s immaculate beaches and secluded coves make it one of Thailand’s most popular holiday destinations.

 Surrounded by lush tropical gardens on the pristine sands of Kluong Muong Beach, the secluded Dusit Thani Krabi Beach Resort is a heavenly retreat from the bustle of Bangkok.
 A choice of rooms and suites are on offer, with exceptional contemporary...